 If you are driving from Mexico straight to Belize, you won't go the above route.
 You will drive to Escárcega, Campeche and on to just outside Chetumal, Quintana Roo.
 Try to time your trip so you do not drive the road between Escárcega and Chetumal after 3 in the afternoon.
 The road is in excellent condition most of the time.
 But it just feels spooky and I am sure there is smuggling activity at night.
 Stay in Xpujil.

-The one bright spot on the road between Escárcega and Chetumal or from Chetumal to Escárcega is Xpuhil (also seen on maps as Xpujil), on Mexican highway 180.
-There are worthwhile, and uncrowded, archeological sites as Xpuhil or (Xpujil), Becan, Calakmul.
+The one bright spot on the road between Escárcega and Chetumal or from Chetumal to Escárcega is Xpujil (also seen on maps as Xpujil), on Mexican highway 180.
+There are worthwhile, and uncrowded, archaeological sites as Xpujil or (Xpujil), Becan, Calakmul.
 The Rio Bec Dreams is an interesting place to stay for special people who appreciate something different.
 Rio Bec Dreams is what I would call, high-class primitive.
 The jungalows are nicely designed and give you are real feel for being in the jungle.
-But there are lots of mosquitos in the jungle and not all jungalows have their own bathrooms.
+But there are lots of mosquitoes in the jungle and not all jungalows have their own bathrooms.
 You will meet an adventurous class of people here, which is a good thing.

 It is run by nice folks, Diane and Rick, who are speak English.
 Diane actually made her first drive to Mexico (from Ontario, Canada) alone after talking to me in 1997, before I left Sanborn's.
 I either reassured her that it was safe for a single woman to drive to Mexico or she just wanted to get as far away from a lunatic like me as possible.
 It was years ago and I don't remember which.
 Come to think of it, she may not have actually talked to me, only read my writings in the Travelogs, but somehow I influenced her.
 It is hell getting old and senile.
 Anyway, she and Rick made their home in the area and are fonts of information.
 They also have 4WD guided tours for reasonable prices.

 For someone old like me, or who has difficulty walking on uneven surfaces, you are better served by a hotel in town.
-There are 3, but I liked the Hotel Calcumul just before the intersection on the right.
-Great Wi-Fi, good beds, no mosquitos, excellent food.
+There are 3, but I liked the Hotel Calakmul just before the intersection on the right.
+Great WI-Fi, good beds, no mosquitoes, excellent food.
 Secure parking.